MJKWoolnough/equaler/README.md

 }
 ```

-Equaler is a simple interface that is used to determing the equality of two
+Equaler is a simple interface that is used to determine the equality of two
 variables

 ```go